-I’m a 69-year-old wife of 47 years, mother of four, grandmother of nine.
+I’m a 72-year-old wife of 50 years, mother of four, grandmother of nine.
 I was born- again when I was five, through the loving and clear teaching of my Sunday school teacher.
 I was baptized at age eight by Dr. Richard Clearwaters at the Fourth Baptist Church in Minneapolis.

 My husband and I married the week after I graduated from Bible college in 1969.
 In 1974 we moved from northern Michigan to Pennsylvania to work for Bethel Baptist Church in Sellersville, PA.
 Dr. Richard Harris has been a huge influence in our lives; he is another pastor who is gifted with the ability to make clear the hard things of scripture.

-Since my marriage, I’ve had three careers: full-time wife and mother; English and history teacher in Christian schools; and finally psychotherapist in a Christian counseling office.
+Since my marriage, I’ve had three careers: Full-time wife and mother; English and history teacher in Christian schools; and finally psychotherapist in a Christian counseling office from which I am now retired after 18 years in the same office.
 During all these changes, I’ve always taught the Bible in some capacity, including Sunday school at all ages including adult women’s classes.
 Occasionally, I’m privileged to be invited to speak at women’s conferences and seminars, which is one of my very favorite things to do.

 Often, as I study, I hear my dad’s words in my memory as well as those of other great men and women of the Word that it has been my privilege to hear over the years.
 God has gifted me with the opportunity to hear many outstanding Bible preachers and teachers, and I feel very strongly that I have the responsibility to pass on what I have learned over the years.
 As long as I have life, breath, and a sound mind I want to share the Lord with those in my life.

 This blog is an opportunity to continue to teach and study.
 I am thankful.